d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 on the *same* minibatch
 on which the transformation is applied.

 ### Convolutional Layers

-Similarly, with convolutional layers, we typically apply BN after the convolution and before the nonlinear activation function.
+Similarly, with convolutional layers, we can apply batch normalization after the convolution and before the nonlinear activation function.
 When the convolution has multiple output channels, we need to carry out batch normalization for *each* of the outputs of these channels, and each channel has its own scale and shift parameters, both of which are scalars.
-Assume that our minibatches contain $m$ each and that for each channel, the output of the convolution has height $p$ and width $q$.
+Assume that our minibatches contain $m$ examples and that for each channel, the output of the convolution has height $p$ and width $q$.
 For convolutional layers, we carry out each batch normalization over the $m \cdot p \cdot q$ elements per output channel simultaneously.
-Thus we collect the values over all spatial locations when computing the mean and variance and consequently (within a given channel) apply the same $\hat{\mathbf{\mu}}$ and $\hat{\mathbf{\sigma}}$ to normalize the values at each spatial location.
+Thus, we collect the values over all spatial locations when computing the mean and variance and consequently apply the same mean and variance within a given channel to normalize the value at each spatial location.

 ### Batch Normalization During Prediction

-As we mentioned earlier, BN typically behaves differently in training mode and prediction mode.
+As we mentioned earlier, batch normalization typically behaves differently in training mode and prediction mode.
-First, the noise in $\mathbf{\mu}$ and $\mathbf{\sigma}$ arising from estimating each on minibatches are no longer desirable once we have trained the model.
+First, the noise in the sample mean and the sample variance arising from estimating each on minibatches are no longer desirable once we have trained the model.
+Second, we might not have the luxury of computing per-batch normalization statistics.
+For example,
-Second, we might not have the luxury of computing per-batch normalization statistics, e.g., we might need to apply our model to make one prediction at a time.
+we might need to apply our model to make one prediction at a time.

-Typically, after training, we use the entire dataset to compute stable estimates of the activation statistics and then fix them at prediction time.
+Typically, after training, we use the entire dataset to compute stable estimates of the variable statistics and then fix them at prediction time.
-Consequently, BN behaves differently during training and at test time.
+Consequently, batch normalization behaves differently during training and at test time.
 Recall that dropout also exhibits this characteristic.

 ## Implementation from Scratch

-Below, we implement a batch normalization layer with tensors from scratch:
+Below, we implement a batch normalization layer with tensors from scratch.

 ```{.python .input}
 from d2l import mxnet as d2l